danielsnick3/linked-blog-starter-md/Npc’s/Minor Npc’s/Hanami/Putrid Darrowind.md

 Giganto Loft: As a bonus action, this creature attempts to throw a large or smaller creature.
 If the creature is sleeping the throwing distance is doubled.

-Painful Sprint: As an action, this creature moves up to their speed attempting to barrel past other creatures ignoring their size.
-Any creature this creature passes within 5 ft of during this move is thrown by Giganto Loft as a triggered action.
+Painful Sprint: As an action, this creature moves up to their speed attempting to slip past other creatures ignoring their size.
+Any unconcious creature this creature passes within 5 ft of during this move is thrown by Giganto Loft as a triggered action.